Store Data Structure Corruption: 5 Methods to Fix This Error

 3. Update your video card driver

-In some instances, your graphics card can cause Store data structure corruption on Razer Blade or any other PC for that matter.
+Occasionally, your graphics card can cause Store data structure corruption on Razer Blade or any other PC.
 To fix this problem, it’s advised to update your drivers.

 4. Run Windows Memory Diagnostic

-- Press Windows key + R, open Run, and type in mdsched.exe.
+- Press Windows key + R, type in mdsched.exe, and hit Enter.

-- Press Enter, select Restart now and check for problems (recommended).
+- Select Restart now and check for problems (recommended).